-JUST MARRIED…...minutes ago just before the Offertory of the Nuptial Mass at St. Elizabeth Ann Seton Roman Catholic Church in Keller, Texas (a suburb of Dallas)!
+JUST MARRIED…...minutes ago just before the Offertory of the Nuptial Mass at St. Elizabeth Ann Seton Roman Catholic Church in Keller, Texas (a suburb of Fort Worth)!
 Euphoria!
 Introducing Mr. John-Paul Sebastian & his bride, Mrs. Elizabeth Lee Herrera Sebastian on July 10, 2020.
 Fr.
 Christopher Andrews, who has bi-ritual faculties (both in the Latin Rite as a priest of the Benedictine order and also in the Byzantine Rite as pastor of St. Basil’s Byzantine Catholic Church in Dallas), presided at the wedding Mass in the Latin Rite.
-In the Byzantine Catholic tradition on Grandma Sebastian’s side, they would sing: “May they have many years”.
-May Christ be at the center of their home as a domestic church with the Holy Family their model to follow as witnesses of what a Christian marriage and family should be.
+In the Byzantine Catholic tradition on Grandma Sebastian’s side of the family, they would sing: “May they have many years”.
+May Christ be at the center of their home as a true domestic church with the Holy Family their model to follow as witnesses of what a Christian marriage and family should be.
 Trailing behind is little sister Victoria Herrera (the Maid of Honor) and little brother Joseph Sebastian (the Co-Best Man).
 Texas was a hot spot in the second wave of the COVID-19 pandemic at the time and everyone in the congregation was required to wear masks except the stars..........the bride and the groom.

 John-Paul has met beautiful women both in the United States and across the ocean in far off Poland.
-But he found the love of his life deep in the heart of Texas.
+But none can compare to the love of his life he discovered deep in the heart of Texas.
 A Knight of Columbus, John-Paul proudly walks down the aisle in the above photo, having won the heart of his Princess Elizabeth.
 May he reciprocate every day by giving himself completely to her until death do they part.

 Elizabeth majored in Drama with a Concentration in Education at the Catholic University of Dallas.
 She transmits her love of the theater daily to her students at Nimitz High School in Irving, Texas by her teaching and directing four productions a year.
-Elizabeth has a beautiful calling because the theater is often more powerful than any lecture in reaching people with the Christian message and values……witness William Shakespeare.
+Elizabeth has a beautiful calling because the theater is often more powerful than any lecture in reaching people with a message and values……witness William Shakespeare, for example.

 There she is, Miss America on a Rosary Walk on the eastern shore of Lake Michigan with the Sebastian wing of her extended family.
 “Who took the picture?”, I wondered.
 Oh yea…….Elizabeth must have taken a selfie and her beautiful smile was right on.
 She’s very photogenic!